 The Mi A1 has 4 GB of RAM, 64 GB of RAM (expandable via microSD card) and a Qualcomm Snapdragon 625 processor.
 Those are the best specs you’re going to find at the $300 price point.
 Out of the box, the Mi A1 came with Android 7.1.2 Nougat but has already been upgraded to Android 8.0 Oreo.
 Google handles all of the software updates for the Mi A1 so you know they’ll be quick and very reliable.

 Huawei Honor 7X

-We think that may change with amazing devices like the flagship Mate 10 Pro which gained a spot on our Best Flagships list, and the Honor 7X which is firmly entrenched in the Best Cheap Device list.
+Huawei has picked up some momentum this year by releasing amazing devices like the flagship Mate 10 Pro which gained a spot on our Best Flagships list, and the Honor 7X which is firmly entrenched in the Best Cheap Device list.
 The device features an 18:9 1080p display, a 16 MP dual camera and a massive 3,340 mAh battery.

 The Honor 7X also features the HiSilicon Kirin 659 processor.
 Huawei makes its own processors and the Kirin 659 is its excellent mid-range processor.
 It should be able to power through most any task while sipping power instead of gulping.
 Paired with 4 GB of RAM and 64 GB of internal storage (expandable via microSD card), you have a winner on your hands.

 The Moto E4 is one of the cheapest phones on the planet right now.
 The bare-bones device routinely comes in at the sub-$100 price point and serves as an excellent option for a teen or parent experiencing their first smartphone.
 It’s also an excellent option to purchase and throw in a drawer in case anything happens to your daily driver.